yeti/manticore-iosviewfactory/README.md

 ##Overview

-**Manticore-iosviewmanager** is a ViewControllers Management pattern for all iOS apps.
+**Manticore-iosviewmanager** is a ViewController Management pattern for all iOS apps.
 It aims at making the creation of iOS applications easier, by not having to care about the View-Controllers' management.

-Designed with a two-level hierarchical view controller structure, *manticore-iosviewmanager* is ideal for creating tabbed applications, although it will help in the making of any type of application.
+**manticore-iosviewmanager** will help in the making of any type of application although its two-level hierarchical view controller structure design is ideal for creating tabbed applications.

 **Manticore-iosviewmanager** was inspired by the [Android activity lifecycle](http://developer.android.com/training/basics/activity-lifecycle/pausing.html).